syncfusion-content/javascript-docs/js/Chart/Multiple-Panes.md

 ---
 layout: post
 title: Render Chart in multiple layouts
-description: Learn how to split chart area into multiple layouts and render different types of series in each layout.
+description: Learn how to split chart area into multiple plot areas and render different types of series in each area.
 platform: js
 control: Chart
 documentation: ug